Coffee and Conversation This Sunday:

 Summer Parish Office Hours

-Beginning next Monday, June 15, the parish office will observe the following summer hours: Monday-Wednesday 9 a.m.-3 p.m.
-The office will be closed on Thursdays, but Kaye will work from home and be available by phone and email.
-If you call the church office on Thursdays, your call will be forwarded to Kaye’s phone.
+During the summer, the parish office is open Mon-Wed 9 a.m.-3 p.m.
+The parish coordinator is available by phone or email from home on Thursdays.
+If you call the church office on Thursdays, your call will be forwarded to her phone.
 Greg, David, and Monnie will be working and reachable by cell.
-Regular hours will resume the first week of September.

 8 and 10:30 a.m.
 Holy Eucharist Rite II